 Cycle parking, for the occupants of houses, should generally be in the form of secure covered parking, such as within an appropriately sized garage, shed or store.
-This is required as dedicated space, over and above any external storage that is required to be provided as part of the specification of a home5.

 Cycle parking facilities for residents and visitors of other forms of residential development, such as flats or communal homes, should be conveniently located onsite; secure; easy to use; adequately lit; and sheltered.
 In order to achieve this, cycle parking facilities should be located as close as possible to the entrance of the building they are intended to serve in order that convenience and security may be maximised.
 Cycle parking for residents should ideally be provided so that it can be accessible without someone having to leave the building to access it.
 Whilst communal forms of cycle parking might be provided, to reduce the risk of theft collective storage should ideally be divided into smaller compartments (of around 12 spaces).